 Thanks to Best Friends Pet Care for boarding Shawn for us!

-TEDDY - ADOPTED!
+RYAN - ADOPTED!

 young (2 years), neutered male